Risk assessment enables schools to identify potential hazards, assess risks, and implement control measures to keep everyone safe.

 Staff of Queensland state schools can prepare Curriculum Activity Risk Assessments (CARAs) using either the OneSchool system, or the CARA generic template in combination with the relevant CARA activity guideline.
 Alternatively, schools can use another approach approved by the school's principal that meets the requirements of the Managing Risks in School Curriculum Activities procedure.

-To assist Queensland state schools in conducting and preparing risk assessments, CARA activity guidelines are available for 130 activities that may be part of a school's curriculum.
+To assist Queensland state schools in conducting and preparing risk assessments, CARA activity guidelines are available for a wide range of activities that may be part of a school's curriculum.
 These guidelines have been developed in conjunction with experienced teachers and relevant organisations (e.g. teachers' associations, sporting clubs) to reduce the risks of an activity.

-Sample parental permission templates are available to assist schools in their planning for high and extreme risk activities.
-See attached Parental Permission Template and Mature Age Student Permission Template .
+A sample parent/carer consent template is available to assist schools in their planning for high and extreme risk activities.

 Procedure - Managing risks in school curriculum activities